RILAB/bis101_fall2014/lecture01.md

 * 2n=2x=<strong style="font-size: 150%; color: red;">?</strong> 46 in humans
 * 2n=6x=42 in wheat?  explain <strong style="font-size: 150%; color: red;">?</strong>  hexaploid      -->

-## Mitosis and Meiosis

-Nope, I assume you know: (if not come to office hours or TA)

-* When can recombination happen?
-* Which process producess identical cells vs. different cells?
-* What is the number and ploidy of cells produced at the end?
-* Know main stages

 ## Genotypes and crosses